 Another factor which both spurs and validates the American public’s apathy is the blind faith most Americans have entrusted in the United States government to protect the country, promote democracy, and generally do the right thing.
 Though public opinion has recently trended towards isolationism in the wake of the disastrous wars in Iraq and Afghanistan, the public, by and large, still trusts the United States to be the world’s only military superpower.
 The manifestation of these apparently conflicting ideological trends is stark and unadulterated public stagnancy.
 The public believes, but does not demand, that the U.S. should “mind its own business. ” Thus, as the American people don’t forcefully care what goes on internationally, the U.S. government is free to act abroad as it so chooses with little constituency oversight.

 Currently, President Trump’s America First campaign deceptively marries these values of isolationism and jingoism in a necessarily distortionary way.
 Essentially, the doctrine of America First establishes an asymmetric relationship between America and the rest of the world whereby the United States is protected from foreign influence but authorized and, moreover, entitled to intervene abroad.
 By staunchly promoting American interests over any semblance of international cooperation, America First isolates the United States, placing it alone atop the global hierarchy.
 The popularity of this doctrine is indicative of Americans’ self-centeredness and inability or unwillingness to understand global context.
-The campaign’s marketing appeals to both domestic insecurities and isolationist sentiment, while ignoring the global ramifications of America First for foreign nations.
+The campaign’s marketing appeals to both domestic insecurities and isolationist sentiment, while ignoring the global ramifications of America First for foreign nations, granted that “.”

-American apathy and ignorance is not problematic because it fails to meet some idyllic, humanitarian conception of our responsibility to alleviate or empathize with universal suffering, nor is a lack of “worldliness” a moral or intellectual sin.
+American apathy and ignorance is not problematic because of it fails to meet some idyllic, humanitarian conception of our responsibility to alleviate or empathize with universal suffering, nor is a lack of “worldliness” a moral or intellectual sin.
 Rather, the American problem is a unique and situational one which arises from the fact that the United States is both the world’s foremost geopolitical superpower and a democracy.

 While Americans recognize the U.S. as the lone global superpower, they either do not entertain or do not concern themselves with the idea that it might effectively operate as a supervillain.
 Being an independent capitalist nation with an eye towards national gain, the U.S. has historically wielded its unparalleled influence towards its own benefit rather than that of the international community.
 At various times throughout history, this tendency has led the U.S. to topple foreign regimes, support “terror” abroad, and meddle in foreign elections.
 At present, the United States exercises political, economic, and military hegemony over much of the world, especially through its virtual domination of international bodies such as the United Nations, the World Trade Organization, the International Monetary Fund, and the World Bank.
 Consequently, many citizens—not just regimes—of foreign countries view the United States as a “greedy bully” rather than a ‘liberator’ or champion of freedom.